smishr97/Mechanism-of-Action-MoA---DeepNN/README.md

 ## What is the dataset?
 The data is based on a new technology that measures simultaneously (within the same samples) human cells’ responses to drugs in a pool of 100 different cell types (thus solving the problem of identifying ex-ante, which cell types are better suited for a given drug).
 In addition, you will have access to MoA annotations for more than 5,000 drugs in this dataset.

-## Model
-We are using a Deep NN model with two dropouts, two batch normalization.
-And we're using **Optuna** to fine tune the hyperparameter value.

 **Observations:**
 * 2774 drugs out of 3700 drugs have 6 rows that correspond to 2 doses and 3 treatment times.
 * Only 64 drugs have 12 samples, I was expecting more drugs to be profiled twice.